PowerDNS/pdns/docs/appendices/EOL.rst

 End of life statements
 ======================

-We aim to have a release every six months.
+We aim to have a major release every six months.
-The latest release receives correctness, stability and security updates.
+The latest major release train receives correctness, stability and security updates by the way of minor releases.
-The two releases before that get critical updates only.
+PowerDNS Authoritative Server 4.9 and 5.0 continue to follow the existing release lifecycle described in the table below.
+Starting with PowerDNS Authoritative Server 5.1, release trains will receive critical updates for one year after the subsequent major release.

 Older releases are marked end of life and receive no updates at all.
 Pre-releases do not receive immediate security updates.